sjc5/remix-easy-mode/README.md

 ## Disclaimer

 This is a work in progress.
-It's not yet battle-tested, and the API may change without notice.
+It's not yet battle-tested, and the pre-1.0.0 API will change without notice.
 If you want to use this in production, set your dependency to a specific version.